Skip to content

 Is mold remediation covered by homeowners insurance?+

 Coverage depends on the cause.
 If mold resulted from a sudden, covered peril (like a pipe burst), most policies will cover remediation.
 If it resulted from long-term neglect or a maintenance issue, coverage may be denied.
-CFDR works directly with your adjuster to document the cause and maximize your claim.
+Your matched pro works directly with your adjuster to document the cause and maximize your claim.

 How long does mold remediation take?+

 Most residential mold remediation projects take 3–7 days from start to clearance testing.
 Small, contained areas may be done in 1–2 days.
 Larger infestations involving multiple rooms or structural components can take 1–2 weeks.
-We provide a detailed scope of work before any work begins.
+Your matched pro provides a detailed scope of work before any work begins.

 What does the mold remediation process involve?+

-Our process includes containment setup (negative air pressure barriers), HEPA air filtration, physical removal of contaminated materials, antimicrobial treatment of affected surfaces, air scrubbing, and final clearance testing by an independent industrial hygienist.
-We document every step for your insurance claim.
+The remediation process includes containment setup (negative air pressure barriers), HEPA air filtration, physical removal of contaminated materials, antimicrobial treatment of affected surfaces, air scrubbing, and final clearance testing by an independent industrial hygienist.
+Network pros document every step for your insurance claim.

 Can I remove mold myself?+